Skip to Content

 Dependent Species: 32 species of oligolectic bees, 1 species of monolectic bee - Sunflower Miner Bee (Andrena helianthii); Lepidoptera species - Banded Sunflower Moth (Cochylichroa hospes), Frothy Moth (Plagiomimicus spumosum), Maritime Sunflower Borer (Papaipema maritima), Sunflower Borer Moth (Papaipema necopina), Sunflower Bud Moth (Suleima helianthana), Yellow Sunflower Moth (Stiria rugifrons), Eucosma sombreana, Teladoma helianthi

-Wildlife Value: Bobwhite quail, Songbirds, Thrushes, Wood Warblers
+Wildlife Value: Bobwhite quail, Songbirds, Thrushes, Wood Warblers, hollow stems for stem-nesting bees

 Deer Resistance: Good